-SPED 5123 Managing the Classroom Environment
+SPED 5123 Managing the Classroom Environment 3 credits: 3 hours lecture

 Prerequisite: Admission to the Master of Education Degree Program or a waiver from the Coordinator for Graduate Programs Provides competencies required to manage learning and classroom behaviors of exceptional children.
 Students will be exposed to accepted theoretical and functional principles of behavior management used and observed in the classroom.